x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 parseInt('3 objects');  // => 3
 parseFloat(' 1.72 x');  // => 1.72
 ```
 These two functions ignores leading whitespaces.
 Illegal leading characters like '.' and '$' will produce a `NaN`.
-Leading `0x` indicates hexademical and the number is converted into 10-base.
+Leading `0x` indicates hexadecimal and the number is converted into 10-base.

 `parseInt()` accepts an optional second argument specifying the radix of the number to be parsed.